 The only thing he prefers to 4 paws, i.e. being walked every day by Wayne to the beach, is four wheels i.e. going somewhere, anywhere in the car with us.
 In fact our 2nd hand 4X4 is nick-named Dukie’s Suzuki!

 We actually have to be careful not to get over-involved.
 The environment is second to none – and living along the lagoon is like being on holiday every day.
-I have to pinch myself to believe I’m living this great life.
+I have to pinch myself to believe I’m living this SIMPLY WONDERFUL life.

 In 2009, we did a 2½ month camping safari in Namibia that had us travelling 11912kms before we were finished.
 It was an awesome experience.
-I kept a diary and you can read about our Namibian adventure here.
+I kept a diary and you can read about some legs of our Namibian adventure here.

 At the back of my mind I've known that once I'd given my "working persona" a good break - like a year or so, I was going to look for some fun thing to do to earn me money - a kind of insurance policy you could say - so that we can refrain from putting strain on our pension funds early on.

-Boy, were we right to be careful!
+Gosh, were we right to be careful!
 The whole world economy took a dive as 2007 progressed and it affected everyone in a kind of unavoidable domino reaction.
 The people who have survived best, let's face it, are those who live on a cash basis, who live simply and don't spend more than they earn.

 Nevertheless there are escalating costs that one isn't always prepared for like huge increases facing South Africans in the cost of electicity, fuel increases, revaluation of property using different criteria so hikes in rates and taxes - we now pay for rates and taxes what we used to pay off a bond - how ridiculous is that?

 At the same time increasing one's multiple streams of income, if you can do it, is a good thing although I don't believe in taking risks with non-renewable sources of income.
 Such a venture has to be a sensible one and not a "get-rich-quick-scheme" that loses you your savings or investments.

-I have considered creating a website several times but was stumped by my lack of know-how.
-It was by a lucky strike of fortune that I found the right people to show me how to do it the right way!
+I have always enjoyed writing so have considered creating a website but was stumped by my lack of know-how.
+It was by a lucky strike of fortune that I found the ideal online company to show me how to do it the right way!

 We can explore the beauty of this Garden Route wonderland at leisure and pursue a number of interests there was no time for when we were working.
 We're also still young and healthy enough to actively engage in our interests.

-8 years into our retirement, I appreciate this more than ever - Today is a gift - that is why it is called the present - it is all you can count on.
+15 years into our retirement, I appreciate this more than ever - Today is a gift - that is why it is called the present - it is all you can count on.
 Don't delegate things that matter to some other time - they may never happen.